Magic number (programming): Numeric literal

-Names chosen to be meaningful in the context of the program can result in code that is more easily understood by a maintainer who is not the original author (or even by the original author after a period of time).
-An example of an uninformatively named constant is int SIXTEEN = 16, while int NUMBER_OF_BITS = 16 is more descriptive.
+A good name can result in code that is more easily understood by a maintainer who is not the original author and even the original author after a period of time.
+An example of an uninformatively named constant is int SIXTEEN = 16, while int NUMBER_OF_BITS = 16 might be more useful.

-The problems associated with magic 'numbers' described above are not limited to numerical types and the term is also applied to other data types where declaring a named constant would be more flexible and communicative.
-Thus, declaring const string testUserName = "John" is better than several occurrences of the 'magic value' "John" in a test suite.
+Non-numeric data can have the same magical properties, and therefore, the same issues as magic numbers.
+Thus, declaring const string testUserName = "John" and using testUserName might be better than using the literal "John" directly.

+Example

 For example, if it is required to randomly shuffle the values in an array representing a standard pack of playing cards, this pseudocode does the job using the Fisher–Yates shuffle algorithm: